Janison: The Sanders-Clinton fight next door

 If anyone fit the profile of a Bernie Sanders New York millennial, it is Ocasio-Cortez, 28.
 She worked for Sanders’ campaign and, earlier, for Sen. Ted Kennedy.

-Like Sanders, she campaigned as a supporter of Medicare for all, for example, calls herself a democratic socialist, and criticized Israel’s recent actions in Gaza.
+Like Sanders, she campaigned as a supporter of Medicare for All, for example, and she calls herself a democratic socialist, and criticized Israel’s recent actions in Gaza.

 On Tuesday, the 14th C.D. outcome bore some similarity to what happened in two Long Island House districts in which newcomers defeated well-known party veterans in Democratic primaries.

 Both nominees, Perry Gershon and Liuba Grechen Shirley, must face incumbent Reps.
-Lee Zeldin (R-Shirley) and Peter King (R-Seaford) in November.
+Lee Zeldin (R-Shirley) and Peter King (R-Seaford), respectively, in November.

 That’s where it’s different from the 14th C.D.
 Both Long Island challengers face uphill fights.
 Trump won both their districts in 2016.